Public Lectures this Spring in the Department of Visual Arts & Art History

 The faculty of the Department of Visual Arts and Art History, through their own significant research and creative activities, fosters the preservation of artistic legacies with an interest in originality and innovation within artistic and research practice.
 These educational goals are enhanced by visiting lecturers, workshops, internships, conferences and exhibitions held at two University galleries, the Schmidt Center Gallery and the Ritter Gallery in Boca Raton and the Second Avenue Studio Gallery in Fort Lauderdale.

-IMPORTANT INFORMATION FOR SUMMER 2014 AND FALL 2014 CLASS REGISTRATION
+IMPORTANT INFORMATION FOR FALL 2015 CLASS REGISTRATION

 If the class in which you plan to enroll requires departmental permission --